Policy Brief

 The objective in the CNR is “at a minimum reduce emissions by 68% compared to the 1990 baseline by 2030, and reduce them to 78% from baseline by 2035”.

 Jersey had made considerable progress in reducing emissions – a 47.5% reduction between 1990 and 2023, an annual rate of about 1.5%.
-About three quarters of this reduction was accounted for by electricity supply being switched from an oil-fired power station to nuclear and hydro-electricity from France.
-Between 1994 and 2022 imports of oil to generate electricity fell from 82,000 tonnes to 0, while imports of road fuel fell by about 1% a year from 43,000 tonnes to 31,000 tonnes.
+About three-quarters of this reduction was accounted for by electricity supply being switched from an oil-fired power station to nuclear and hydro-electricity from France.
+Between 1994 and 2022, imports of oil to generate electricity fell from 82,000 tonnes to 0, while imports of road fuel fell by about 1% a year from 43,000 tonnes to 31,000 tonnes.
 Nuclear and hydro-electric are not entirely carbon-free.
-The construction of the facilities results in emissions – although the electricity that Jersey is importing is from facilities that had already been constructed.
+Although constructing facilities would results in emissions, the electricity that Jersey is importing is from facilities that had already been constructed.
 Distributing the electricity in Jersey also results in some emissions.
-However, compared with using fossil fuels to generate electricity the emissions are small.
+However, compared with using fossil fuels to generate electricity, the emissions are tiny.

-The consultancy Aether produces an annual report Guide to the Jersey Greenhouse Gas Inventory.
+The consultancy Aether produces an annual report, the Guide to the Jersey Greenhouse Gas Inventory.
 The 2025 report, giving data for 2023, was published on 3 June 2025.
 Table 2 shows the change in emissions by sector since 1990.

 It will be seen that emissions from energy fell by 78%; emissions from all other sectors combined fell by 33%.
 Including energy, emissions declined by an average of 1.5% a year between 1990 and 2023.
 However, this conceals an average annual reduction of 3.5% a year between 1990 and 2003 and 1.0% a year subsequently.